Graduate entry to Optometry

 - The Head of School's List of Commonwealth Supported Places in the Doctor of Optometry

-Domestic applicants for the DOpt are able to apply for consideration for The Head of School's List of Commonwealth Supported Places in the Doctor of Optometry (The Head's List).
+Domestic applicants for the OD are able to apply for consideration for The Head of School's List of Commonwealth Supported Places in the Doctor of Optometry (The Head's List).
 Successful applicants to The Head's List will be offered one of a limited number of Commonwealth Supported Places for the Doctor of Optometry.

 All minimum requirements under the current Admission Rules for the Doctor of Optometry must be achieved in order to be eligible for consideration for The Head's List, including attending an interview.